primatephor/mash/docs/implementations/fs/FileCopyHarness.md

         </Parameter>
     </Run>
 ```
-This will read the contents of the file /usr/local/myProject/config/mySetup.prop, send the content to the FileCopyHarness, and save the content in a file named /usr/local/testProject/config/testSetup.prop
+This will read the contents of the file `/usr/local/myProject/config/mySetup.prop`, send the content to the
+`FileCopyHarness`, and save the content in a file named `/usr/local/testProject/config/testSetup.prop`